FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Video demo: https://youtu.be/LmsVb3n0-D4

-This is intended to be an autotranslator of ASL hand signs to English.
+This is intended to be an autotranslator of American Sign Language hand signs to English.
 The idea is that a person can make a hand sign, which would translate into its English counterpart based on the label that the ML model assigns to the hand sign.

 A good environment for the model is one which exactly matches the conditions of the training images that were given to the model.
 Unfortunately, if the position of the webcam or the lighting conditions differ even slightly, this throws the model off completely.
 Additionally, hand position matters for the model.
 The distance at which the hand was placed in the images given to the model during training must be almost exactly the same as the hand position during real-time execution.
 This was something I did not consider, and varying the hand position even slightly resulted in the model completely misclassifying the letter that the hand sign was intended to represent